 The City of Victoria is the capital of British Columbia, located on the southern tip of Vancouver Island.
-The city is an attractive destination for families, workers, retirees and visitors.
-It is home to 92,000 inhabitants and supports an additional 300,000 from across the region, as the main business, tourism and economic hub.
-The city's population grows at a rate above the national average, with projections to reach 109,000 residents by 2038.
-It is estimated that 19,000 individuals in the City of Victoria have a disability.
+The City is an attractive residence and destination for families, newcomers, workers, retirees, and visitors.
+It is home to 92,000 residents and supports an additional 300,000 people from across the region as the main business, tourism, and economic hub.
+The City's population is growing at a rate above the national average, with projections to reach 109,000 residents by 2038.
+It is estimated that currently 19,000 individuals in the City of Victoria live with one or more disabilities.